wpendl99/.github/profile/webServers/https/https.md

 Secure your web server communication by configuring Caddy to request a certificate from Let's Encrypt for you domain name.

-Submit a URL for web server's hostname, along with a description of something you found interesting, to the Canvas assignment.
+Submit a URL for web server's hostname, along with a comment about something you found interesting, to the Canvas assignment.

 Don't forget to update your GitHub start up repository README.md with all of the things you learned and want to remember.